Be Thankful for What You Have: A Quiet Shift Toward Gratitude

 I began expressing gratitude to Bhagavan Hanuman for the blessings I already enjoy.

-I am an able man with a cooperative family.
-I’m fortunate to have a few close friends and relatives who listen to me with patience and compassion.
+I am an able man with a cooperative family—people who stand by me without drama, without conditions.
+I’m fortunate to have a few close friends and relatives who listen to me with patience and compassion, not to fix me, but simply to hear me.
 I have a computer to write this post on.
-And of course, many other comforts one often takes for granted.
+And, of course, many other comforts one often takes for granted.

 Then why was I whining?